jfpanisset/cloud_gpu_build_agent/README.md

 - AWS: [Installing the NVIDIA Driver on Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html)
 - GCP: [Installing GRID drivers for virtual workstations](https://cloud.google.com/compute/docs/gpus/add-gpus#installing_grid_drivers_for_virtual_workstations)

+This project also demonstrates how you can trigger the on-demand build of a GPU-accelerated build agent directly from an Azure Pipelines job, run a workload that requires a GPU (for instance a build and test cycle for a project that uses a GPU) and destroy the build agent once you are done to avoid the cost of a full time GPU instance.

 ## Azure Pipelines Setup